LucasVarity: Subsequent history

 TRW quickly sold Lucas Diesel Systems to Delphi, which was then a USA based automotive parts and systems manufacturer with a large presence in Europe, during January 2000.
 The diesel fuel injection equipment research, engineering and manufacturing business of Lucas, known in later years as Lucas Diesel Systems Ltd (and previously CAV Ltd) continues at all of its original worldwide sites (with the exception of those in Japan and South Carolina, USA which had closed by this time).
 The business name has been changed to Delphi and the business is a major part of its Powertrain Division.

 Lucas Aerospace (by then called TRW Aeronautical Systems) was sold to Goodrich Corporation, which itself is now part of UTC Aerospace Systems.

 TRW itself was later acquired by Northrop Grumman, who sold the automotive assets of Lucas, Varity and TRW's own automotive group to the Blackstone Group as TRW Automotive.

 In September 2004 Elta Lighting Ltd., a UK-based automotive electrical components supplier, acquired a license from TRW Automotive to use the Lucas name and logo on products in the UK and Europe.
 This saw the familiar green and white 'Lucas' logo return to the UK after several years absence.

-Now trading under the name of 'Lucas Electrical' the company concentrates on after-market component supply rather than as an original equipment supplier to manufacturers.
-Initially the Lucas name was used on Elta's existing product of automotive light bulbs but has been gradually expanded to cover much the same range as the original Lucas company- light units, batteries, switches and controls, ignition components, remanufactured starter motors and alternators, wiper blades and electrical accessories.
-Operations and manufacturing take place at several locations in the UK as well as overseas.
+In September 2018, following a management buy‑out, ELTA relinquished its UK & Ireland Lucas licence for engine management (which includes ignition components such as coils, sensors, etc.).

+That engine management license was transferred to Standard Motor Products Europe (SMPE), who already held the wider European rights.
+Elta now only hold the license for switch gear.

+2018 also heralded the beginning of the Lucas Classic Parts programme.

+The ethos of the Lucas Classic parts programme is built around one core idea:

+Preserving authenticity while delivering reliable, usable parts for classic vehicles today.

+The original style of red and black boxes were re-instated to differentiate the difference between the two brands.

+The Lucas Classic parts programme is officially split between three licensed manufacturers, each covering a different vehicle segment.